ibexa/documentation-developer/docs/commerce/shipping_management/extend_shipping.md

 ![Creating a shipping method of custom type](img/custom_shipping_method_type.png "Creating a shipping method of custom type")

+!!! notice

+    You must have regions to use this example.
+If you don't, look at [Enable purchasing products](enable_purchasing_products.md) to create some.

 ### Create options validator

 You might want to validate the data provided by the user against certain constraints.